Tuesday, July 8, 2014

 I have some hope that you are finding something of value in these musings.
 I continue to write with you in mind.

 My grandson, Aiden, will turn seven in October.
-I am the currently the only father figure you has in his life.
+I am currently the only father figure he has in his life.
 He is already a strong reader and we are buddies.
 But, he probably won’t find this interesting until I am not around to explain it all.
 I want him to understand his grandfather.
 Ultimately, I am writing this for him.

-I need to do this for myself.
+I also need to do this for myself.
 It is time I come to grips with the events of my life.
 When I was writing the first eighty chapters, each day was a learning experience.
 I miss that.
 I need that.
 I don’t know how much longer I will have to write all of this down.
 I hope to live into my nineties—as long as I can still have a vibrant and meaningful life.
 Yes, I have some pretty serious pain problems with my back, but that doesn’t stop me from teaching four days a week and playing 4-hour gigs with a guitar hanging on my shoulders!
 Neither of my parents made it past the age of 67.
 I am about to turn 65.
 My mother killed herself with her pack-a-day habit.
 My father never took care of himself, was overweight from his mid-twenties and had too many late-night kosher salami sandwiches for his weak heart.
 I lived a healthy lifestyle until about 13 years ago when back problems significantly limited exercise.
 Add the crazy cold weather of Chicago and the bad habits built around my job at AT&T where I worked 10-12 hour days, and the weight has begun to hang around my mid-section.

 For the first time in four years, I don’t have a summer class to teach.
 We moved apartments in downtown Chicago a few weeks ago and are finally unpacked.
 I now have until the end of August to get back into the daily habit of writing and exercise before classes begin in the fall.
 We will see how this goes!

-96 — Those Polymorph Thingies
+96 — Those Polymorph Thingies (Wedza: Feb 1985)

 We were settling into a new routine using the Stockhill house as a base of operations in the Marondera-Wedza area.
 Now that we had adequate monthly support, we no longer needed to stay with other families who would also feed us.
-We had enough regular support that we could pay for our own groceries, petrol and repairs for our car, as well as taking on the financial support of Norman, Gibson and Charles.
+We had enough regular support that we could pay for our own groceries, petrol and repairs for our car, as well as taking on the financial support of Norman, Gibson and Victor.

 We whirled through leading weeknight bible studies, speaking engagements to church groups and evangelistic meetings on farms and in schools.
-On most Sunday mornings I was the visiting speaker in churches within two hours drive from the farm.
+On most Sunday mornings I was the visiting speaker in churches within a two-hour’s drive from the farm.
 This often meant that we were back in Harare on Sunday mornings for these engagements.
 Aside from my skills as a bible teacher, we found ourselves in demand as worship leaders in churches that still seemed to be living in the 1800s.
 Guitar in hand, Pegi and I led these congregations into the 20th century using choruses and contemporary-style tunes based on the Psalms and the emerging light-rock Christian music scene.

 Since three out of four weekends found us in Harare anyway for the ministry engagements, we started attending Sunday-evening worship at Rhema Bible Church.
 In 1985, Rhema was the leading predominantly white charismatic church in Zimbabwe.
-I have spoken about Rhema in some detail before [chapter 7 - Colorless Sunday Services].
+I have spoken about Rhema in some detail before [70 — Colorless Sunday Services].
 At this point, Rhema clearly had the best music ministry in the country.
-Since the Sunday evening services were mostly spent worshipping in music and with only a short message from Tom Deuschle, we found it to be an energizing experience.
+Since the Sunday evening services were mostly spent worshipping in music and with only a short message from Pastor Tom Deuschle, we found it to be an energizing experience.
 It gave us a chance to exhale after the hectic week and prepare for the week to come.

 I still had nothing but trouble listening to Tom’s teaching.
 He was untrained theologically and totally committed to the Kenneth Hagin “Faith” teachings.
-This included a strong dose of prosperity teaching (giving to get), confession (speaking things into existence), speaking in tongues (unknown languages of angels) and prophesying (“carnie-style” fortune-telling) with all the bells and whistles of the modern charismatic movement.
+This included a strong dose of prosperity teaching (giving to get), confession (speaking things into existence), speaking in tongues (unknown languages of angels) and prophesying (“carney-style” fortune-telling) with all the bells and whistles of the modern charismatic movement.

 Tom had a decent sense of humor with a pleasant, though ineloquent speaking style.
-He didn’t sound like a preacher which worked in his favor as far as I was concerned.
+He didn’t sound like a preacher.
+This worked in his favor as far as I was concerned.
 So, he was interesting, but just didn’t seem have a thorough working knowledge of the Bible, theology, church history or even world history.
 His messages centered on how to live a comfortable, prosperous and happy life as an individual.
-In order to demonstrate how to live a life blessed by God with financial prosperity, perfect health, male-dominant family relationships and free from demons and “the devil,” Tom regularly twisted non-contextual meanings out of obscure biblical passages and wreaked havoc with the consensus of two thousand years of Christian theological insight.
+In order to demonstrate how to live a life blessed by God with financial prosperity, perfect health, male-dominant family relationships that were free from demons and “the devil,” Tom regularly twisted non-contextual meanings out of obscure biblical passages and wreaked havoc with the consensus of two thousand years of Christian theological insight.
 He turned ignorance into authority as he delivered his message of “hope” with no basis in biblical fact.

 Together with his wife Bonnie, whose vocal, song-writing and musical direction attracted large audiences, it was quite a show.
-But, it always seemed to be a show.
+But, it always seemed to be a “show.”
 The part of the show we liked was the music which was powerful enough to charge us up on a weekly basis in spite of Tom’s teaching and the crowds of sycophants who lusted for a “touch” from either of them.
 Tom had a way about him that didn’t let you just say “thanks” and be done with it.

 He insisted in a strange and insinuating manner that you had to “recognize” him as the leader.
-There was no way to be a brother with Tom.
-He clearly saw himself as superior and anyone else who had any type of ministry gifting was either subsumed under his ministry or kept at arm’s length.
+There was no way to be a “brother” with Tom.
+He clearly saw himself as superior.
+Anyone else who had any type of ministry gifting was either subsumed under his ministry or kept at arm’s length.
 He seemed to think that everyone else saw him as preeminent.
 We didn’t.
 We just liked Bonnie’s music.
 But, that was never enough for Tom.
 I previously recounted how upon our arrival in 1983, he assumed that we were looking to him to authorize us in ministry.
 Now that we had established our ministry without so much as a sneeze from him, we hoped that we could enjoy the Sunday evening respite while allowing the music to repair our battered souls for the coming week.
 But, that was not to be.
 As we sought teachers for the rural churches, we would discover that Tom had already “bought up the franchise,” but wasn’t doing anything with it!
 If we wanted to tap the resources of African teachers for the rural areas, we would have to ally ourselves with Tom.
 That, of course, meant that Tom had to be preeminent and take the credit.

 But, that was still in our future.
 So, as we headed back to Marondera and our home on the farm, it wasn’t the sting of Tom Deuschle that we felt.
 It was the sting of a mosquito.